Skip to content

 contract: orderContract,

-implementation: async ({ executeChildWorkflow }, input) => {
+implementation: async (context, args) => {

 // Process payment in same contract

-const paymentResult = await executeChildWorkflow(orderContract, "processPayment", {
+const paymentResult = await context.executeChildWorkflow(orderContract, "processPayment", {

-workflowId: `payment-${input.orderId}`,
+workflowId: `payment-${args.orderId}`,

-args: { amount: input.total },
+args: { amount: args.total },

 });

-if (paymentResult.isError()) {
+if (paymentResult.isErr()) {

 return { status: "failed", reason: "payment" };